 About

 Egyptian temples were places where the gods lived on Earth.
-For thousands of years, these sanctuaries celebrated the marriage of divinity and humanity in the Great Work.
+For thousands of years, these sanctuaries celebrated the wedding of spirituality and sexuality in the Great Work.
 These alchemical forces sustained the gods and allowed them to play their reproductive roles.
 Ecstatic temple rituals were seen as necessary for the gods to uphold Ma’at, the divine order of the universe.

-This blog then, is really an attempt to stoke a fire which in Egypt burned through the rise and fall of dynasties.
+This blog then, is really an attempt to stoke a fire which in Egypt burned through the rise and fall of empires.
 Happily, the tombs in the Valley of the Kings and the temples of the Nile preserve this legacy.
 Most famously, Luxor hints at the Anthropocosm—cosmic man.
 If you read on, this tradition may start to blossom inside you.
+Rainer Maria Rilke writes:

-In traditional theology an attempt is made to know God by thought; to describe divinity.
-In Hermeticism this effort is abandoned and replaced by a union with God directly—enlightenment that comes from a balance of lunar and solar, female and male, faith and truth.
-Nowhere is this alchemical marriage better depicted than in Gemini by the Dutch artist Johfra Bosschart:
+Religion is an attempt to describe divinity.
+In Hermeticism this effort is abandoned and replaced by a union with God directly—the recursive balance of real and imaginary, simplicity and complexity.
+Nowhere is the universe better depicted than in the dark roots of the mercurial fractal often referred to as the unmanifest unconscious:

 We know very little about the ancient people that gave birth to dynastic Egypt.
 Were they white, brown or black?
 Delightful, dangerous or devout?
 If they enslaved the Jews, one of the smartest races on Earth, how advanced were they?
-How did the opposing forces of a river and a desert give rise to one of the highest cultures on Earth?
+How did the conflicting yet complimentary forces of a river and a desert give rise to such a high culture?

 The Nile was always been a fickle mistress.
 Later dynasties had to deal with feasts and famines even as the desert advanced.
 Like a mirage, Egypt has always been a mystery.
 After all, what are we referring to—the Old Kingdom?
 Egypt under the Persians?
 The Greeks?
 The Romans?
 Like a shimmering enigma, the secrets of this empire have been steadily receding for thousands of years—the last glimmer was the Temple of Isis at Philae, six centuries after Christ: